uptane/deployment-considerations/key_management.md

 ### Director repository

-Since the Director repository MUST keep at least some software signing keys online, a compromise of this repository can lead to some security threats, such as mix-and-match attacks.
+Since the Director repository SHALL keep at least some software signing keys online, a compromise of this repository can lead to some security threats, such as mix-and-match attacks.
 Thus, the OEM SHOULD take great care to protect this repository and reduce its attack surface as much as possible.
 This MAY be done, in part, by using a firewall.
 However, if the repository has been compromised, then the following procedure SHOULD be performed in order to recover ECUs from the compromise.
 Following the type and placement of keys prescribed for the Director repository, we assume that attackers have compromised the online keys to the Timestamp, Snapshot, and Targets roles, but not the offline keys to the Root role.

 First, the OEM SHOULD use the Root role to revoke and replace the keys to the Timestamp, Snapshot, and Targets roles, because only the Root role can replace these keys.